boss9292/ParserProject/readme.md

 Nested expressions show parent/child structure so it's easy to see how ANTLR grouped operations.
 The tree output is meant for debugging and verifying that precedence rules (like multiplication before addition) are working.

-7. Known Limitations

-This grammar does not attempt to match real Python perfectly.

-No indentation or indentation levels are enforced.

-It does not support function definitions, classes, tuples, f-strings, etc.

-Comparison chaining (a < b < c) isn’t implemented; only one comparator is allowed.

-These were intentionally out of scope for the assignment.